 Membership of nature conservation organisations: Are signing up with Irish Wildlife Trust, have spoken to them and will be signed up in coming weeks and will provide receipt when we have it.

-Active involvement in local environmental project: In the process of spear heading the first Canoe Trail in the Rep. of Ireland, coordinating an action group that is hoping to have the trail started by spring 2014.
-Also involved with local river rescue team in cleaning the water course after flooding and involved in clean up of the river bank with local tidy towns.
+Active involvement in local environmental project: Actively involved with the creation of the Boyne Blueway which opened in 2019.
+Also involved with the local river rescue team in cleaning the watercourse after flooding and involved in clean up of the river bank with local tidy towns.

 Public Information event: Working with Meath Ecotourism Network we have contributed to some open evenings where we promoted our own product and the Network as a unit to the public.